bg-write/candyfloss-flask/README.md

 ### 2) Create a Publication's Feed

-Each file in the `feeds` folder is where I use Beautiful Soup to call and clean up the RSS for each publication.
+Each file in the `feeds` folder is where I use Beautiful Soup, requests, and lxml to call and clean up the RSS for each publication.

-**"Get" the soup**: make my GET request
+**"Get" the soup**: make my GET request using requests, Beautiful Soup, and lxml (for genuine web scraping when RSS is not available)

 ```python
 def get_soup():